rybla/experimental-theories/notes/main.md

 ## ex3

-This experiment has equality _only_ be able to be reasoned about via
+This experiment has equality _only_ be able to be reasoned about as a derivation, since there are no term witnesses to equality.

+In essence, the derivation is the witness of the equality.

 ## ex4